How to transfer money from a credit card to cover costs

 Convenience cheques are another type of cash advance and are a good option for those looking to transfer money from a credit card to a bank account.
-Convenience cheques function similarly to traditional cheques, but rather than the money coming from your bank account, the money comes from your line of credit.
+Convenience checks function similarly to a traditional check, but rather than the money coming from your bank account, the money comes from your line of credit.
 Your credit card issuer can send you a convenience cheque that can then be deposited into your bank account and used to cover expenses.

 2. Peer-to-peer (P2P) apps

-You can use a money transfer service like Western Union to make a domestic or overseas money transfer from a credit card.
+You can use a money transfer service like Western Union to transfer money from a credit card.
 With Western Union, in particular, you can send money online, with the Western Union app, or in person at an agent location.
 Not all money transfer services are created equal so you will want to do your research before you send money to ensure there are no hidden fees.

 What to be aware of when transferring money from a credit card

-The three major credit bureaus in Australia, illion, Experian, and Equifax, have their own rating systems.
-The closer to 1,200 you get, the better your rating will be.
-Requesting too many cash advances or loans, borrowing from yourself for quick cash, or filing for bankruptcy can decrease this score and accrue debt.
+Requesting too many cash advances or loans, borrowing from yourself for quick cash, or filing for bankruptcy can decrease your credit score and accrue debt.
 Build good credit by reducing the frequency of transfers from credit to debit and always making payments on time.

 Fees fluctuate depending on the way you choose to transfer money from credit cards, but most of these alternatives will charge extra fees.
 Using money from your savings or borrowing from a close friend can prevent unnecessary stress and overwhelming debt.